oscarmuya/weather-app/README.md

    yarn install
    ```

-3. Create a `.env.local` file in the `frontend` folder and add the Laravel backend URL:
+3. Create a `.env.local` file in the `weather-app` folder and add the Laravel backend URL:

    ```env
    LARAVEL_API_URL=http://localhost:8000/api